dbroeglin/nagios_check/README.md

 Usage and documentation
 -----------------------

 NagiosCheck is a module.
-To use it simply include it in a class and declare how the check should behave:
+To use it, simply include it in a class and declare how the check should behave:

 ``` ruby